 If you need a break, you can relax at the boathouse.
 They have a restaurant as well if you like to eat lunch or some snacks.
 Since we got there early and went back at noon, we went for lunch once we got back to Siargao.
 Please note that it is not allowed to bring any food/snacks to the lagoon.

 Costs to visit Sugba Lagoon

-To visit Sugba Lagoon from Del Carmen by yourself costs you 1’600 Peso (30$) for the boat ride with including entrance to the lagoon.
+To visit Sugba Lagoon from Del Carmen by yourself costs you 1’600 pesos (30$) for the boat ride including entrance to the lagoon.
 You can split this price with other people if you like to share the boat.
 There is an additional environmental fee of 100 Peso per person (1.80$)

-Alternatively, you can book a tour from General Luna directly for which you might have to count a bit more.
+Alternatively, you can book a tour from General Luna directly, for which you might have to count a bit more.